Guide to Student Opportunities in Arbitration

 - Frankfurt Investment Arbitration Moot Court Competition

 The Competition is a simulated hearing before an arbitration tribunal set up according to the rules of the International Convention for the Settlement of Investment (ICSID.)
-The moot court is hosted by the Johann Wolfgang Goethe University, Frankfurt am Main.
-In March 14 to 18, 2011, a team of students will participate in the Competition.
-For additional information please send an email to email@example.com.
+The moot court is hosted by the Johann Wolfgang Goethe University, Frankfurt am Main and will take place March 9-14.
+2015.
+For additional information please send an email to email@example.com

 National Law School International Arbitration Moot

 Held in Bangalore, India, by the National Law School in partnership with Clifford Chance, the competition aims to promote arbitration as a method of dispute resolution in international commercial relationships.
-If you are interested in the competition, please, send your resume and cover letter to email@example.com
+If you are interested in the competition, please contact firstname.lastname@example.org

 - ICC International Commercial Mediation Competition